pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Application-level encryption
 ----------------------------

-The ``SequencedItemMapper`` can be constructed with an symmetric cipher object.
+The ``SequencedItemMapper`` can be constructed with a symmetric cipher object.
 The library provides an AES cipher object class called ``AESCipher``.

 The ``AESCipher`` is given an encryption key, using constructor arg ``aes_key``, which must be either 16, 24, or 32